fostersmix/fostersmix.github.io/README.md

 * [Telegram Bot](http://usemartingale.com/)
 * [Pushbullet](http://usemartingale.com/)

-or use #usemartingale
+or use hashtag #usemartingale

 #### Profit
 Profit to the return address*.
-Paid on next day (min.
-3 confirmations).
+Paid on next day.

-Ex.: Bet at two side together and sure.
+Example: Bet at two side together and sure.

 *Do not use disposable bitcoin address!